5 Mullein Leaf Benefits

 Mullein leaf is a popular and versatile herb that continues to gain popularity among the general public and those interested in health and wellness.

 But does modern research support traditional use?
 Studies suggest that the answer is yes.
-With more research supporting the traditional uses of mullein leaf and elucidating new ones, more benefits to mullein leaf are being discovered with each new study published.
+With more research supporting the traditional uses of mullein leaf and elucidating new ones, more benefits of mullein leaf are being discovered with each new study published.

 What Is Mullein Leaf?

 Mullein, scientifically known as Verbascum species, is a biennial plant with sage green colored leaves that grow close to the ground in its first year.
-The leaves are covered in fine white hairs giving them a velvety appearance.
+The leaves are covered in fine white hairs, giving them a velvety appearance.
 In its second year, mullein grows a large stalk of yellow flowers that can reach between 5 to 10 feet tall.

 Traditionally, the most common way to consume mullein leaf was as a tea strained through a fine cloth to prevent contact dermatitis, an itchy rash, around and inside the mouth.
 The contact dermatitis associated with mullein leaf tea was caused by the fine white hairs on the leaves.
 Mullein leaf was also dried and smoked in fires or pipes as a traditional therapeutic.